Multi-Winner Voting with Approval Preferences: Introduction

-The model of committee elections has been studied for different types of voters' ballots.
-In this survey we are looking at the approval-based variant of the committee election model, where each voter submits his or her preferences via a subset of candidates---this subset is called the approval set of the voter. \Cref{ex:running} in \Cref{sec:model} illustrates the model considered in this survey.
-Another interesting variant of the model of committees elections is ordinal-based, where each voter orders the candidates from the most to the least preferred one.
-We will not consider ordinal-based committee elections in this survey---for an appropriate overview of this model we refer the reader to the recent book chapter~\cite{FSST-trends}.
+The outcome of a multi-winner election should clearly depend on the available preference information.
+In a political election, this preference information is typically elicited with (paper) ballots; in a computer application, this information is shaped by the design of the user interface.
+In this book, we are looking at the approval-based model of multi-winner elections.
+The approval-based model is based on the assumption that the available preference information for each voter is a separation between approved and non-approved candidates, as illustrated in \Cref{fig:approval-ballot}.
+That is, each voter submits \emph{approval preferences} via a subset of candidates---this subset consists of the candidates approved by the voter. \footnote{The other main variant of multi-winner elections is based on rankings, where each voter orders the candidates from the most to the least preferred one.
+We only briefly consider ranking-based multi-winner elections in this book (\Cref{sec:multiwinner-rank})---for a more substantial overview we refer the reader to a book chapter by \citet{FSST-trends}.} The main object of this book are approval-based committee voting rules (ABC voting rules), i.e., functions that select one or more committees given an approval-based multi-winner election.
+Importantly, we require that ABC voting rules are deterministic (and not randomised).